pschool-in/curriculum/content/grammar/pronoun/pronoun-selectWord.md

 On Wednesday, *they* will go to the market.
 Meera thinks that *she* is very intelligent.
 *They* are studying together.
-*He* is teaching science in our school.
+*He* is teaching science in the school.
 Priya was shy at first but *she* is running very fast.
 Did *you* water the plants?
 *She* likes to dance.